-- i.
-Consolidated Balance Sheet as at 30 June 2023; - ii.
-Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity, and Consolidated Cash Flow Statement for the year then ended; - iii.
+- Consolidated Balance Sheet as at 30 June 2023; - Consolidated Income Statement, Consolidated Statement of Comprehensive Income, Consolidated Statement of Changes in Equity, and Consolidated Statement of Cash Flows for the year then ended; - iii.
 Notes including a summary of significant accounting policies; and - iv.
 Directors' Declaration.

-The Group consists of the Company and the entities it controlled at the year-end or from time to time during the financial year.
+The Group consists of the Company and the entities it controlled at the year end or from time to time during the financial year.

-Basis of opinion
+Basis for opinion